X Division

-History
+The X Division is a professional wrestling division utilized by the Total Nonstop Action Wrestling (TNA) promotion and used historically in several National Wrestling Alliance (NWA) member promotions.
+The division is intended to emphasize a fast-paced and acrobatic style of wrestling, with most of the division's stars being cruiserweights.
+However, for most of its history, it has not featured strict weight limits.
+Wrestlers in TNA's division compete for the TNA X Division Championship (originally the NWA X Championship).

+Throughout the 2000s, the X Division was one of TNA's main attractions, featuring wrestlers such as AJ Styles and Samoa Joe.
+Later, the X Division would be deemphasized in favor of the promotion's main heavyweight division.

+Overview

 The high-flying, high risk style of wrestling had become one of the features of World Championship Wrestling and Extreme Championship Wrestling in the late 1990s.
-Rather than emphasizing the fact that most wrestlers who perform this style are under 220 lb (100 kg) by calling it a cruiserweight division, TNA decided to emphasize the high-risk nature of the stunt like moves that the wrestlers performed only in TNA where no restraints were placed on them.
-As such, according to Bob Ryder in The History of TNA: Year 1, they named the division after the X Games.
+Rather than emphasizing the fact that most wrestlers who perform this style are under 220 lb (100 kg) by calling it a cruiserweight division, Total Nonstop Action Wrestling (TNA) decided to emphasize the high-risk nature of the stunt like moves that the wrestlers performed only in TNA where no restraints were placed on them.
+As such, according to TNA co-founder Bob Ryder in The History of TNA: Year 1, they named the division after the X Games.